fenago/snowflake-intro/vhol_data_vault/vhol_data_vault.md

 4. We are going to start by setting up basics for the lab environment.
 Creating a clean database and logically dividing it into four different schemas, representing each functional area mentioned in the reference architecture.

-To keep things simple, we are going to use the ACCOUNTADMIN role (thou, of course in the real life examples you would employ a proper RBAC model).
-We also going to create two [Snowflake virtual warehouses](https://docs.snowflake.com/en/user-guide/warehouses.html) to manage compute - one for generic use during the course of this lab and the other one (dv_rdv_wh) that is going to be used by our data pipelines.
+To keep things simple, we are going to use the ACCOUNTADMIN role.
+We also going to create two [Snowflake virtual warehouses] to manage compute - one for generic use during the course of this lab and the other one (dv_rdv_wh) that is going to be used by our data pipelines.
 You might notice that the code for two more virtual warehouses (dv_bdv_wh, dv_id_wh) is commented - again, this is just to keep things simple for the guide but we wanted to illustrate the fact you can have as many of virtual warehouses of any size and configuration as you needed.
 For example having separate ones to deal with different layers in our Data Vault architecture.

 ```sql